Gamma Irradiation Processing

 What is Gamma Irradiation Used For?

-The gamma process can effectively sterilize a wide variety of products composed of different materials, with varying densities, configurations and orientations.
+The gamma irradiation process can effectively treat a wide variety of products composed of different materials, with varying densities, configurations and orientations.
 Some examples of products processed include:

 - Medical devices